ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/storage/customizing-raven-data-files-locations.markdown

   * Path of the `Journals` directory

 {NOTE: }
-#### Script - General example
+#### Script example - Basic usage

-The following example shows a simple powershell script.
+The following is a very simple PowerShell script example, here only to show basic usage.
-It will append a line to a text file every time it is called.
-The path of the output text file is supplied as a user argument.
+The script is Not modifying any file location, it will only print out the value of the script params into a text file.

 {CODE-BLOCK:powershell}
 # script.ps1